Port of Los Angeles: Harbor district

-The port district is an independent, self-supporting department of the government of the City of Los Angeles.
-The port is under the control of a five-member Board of Harbor Commissioners appointed by the mayor and approved by the city council, and is administered by an executive director.
+The harbor district is an independent, self-supporting department of the government of the City of Los Angeles which administers the port, under the control of a five-member Board of Harbor Commissioners appointed by the mayor and approved by the city council, and is administered by an executive director.
 The port maintains an AA bond rating, the highest rating attainable for self-funded ports.

 As of 2016, the port had about a dozen pilots, including two chiefs.
 Pilots have specialized knowledge of the harbor and San Pedro Bay.
 They meet the ships waiting to enter the harbor and provide advice as the vessel is steered through the congested waterway to the dock.

-For public safety protection inside the port and of its businesses, the Port of Los Angeles utilizes the Los Angeles Port Police for police service, the Los Angeles Fire Department (LAFD) to provide fire and EMS services, the U.S. Coast Guard for waterway security, Homeland Security to protect federal land at the port, the Los Angeles County Lifeguards to provide lifeguard services for open waters outside of the harbor, while Los Angeles City Recreation & Parks Department lifeguards patrol the inner Cabrillo Beach.
+For public safety protection inside the port and for its businesses, the Port of Los Angeles utilizes the Los Angeles Port Police for police service, the Los Angeles Fire Department (LAFD) to provide fire and EMS services, the U.S. Coast Guard for waterway security, Homeland Security to protect federal land at the port, the Los Angeles County Lifeguards to provide lifeguard services for open waters outside of the harbor, while Los Angeles City Recreation & Parks Department lifeguards patrol the inner Cabrillo Beach.